If the frame looks like this one, it's a Gen2:Are these rare as some posts seems to indicate?

 The 9mm guns only need the single pin above the trigger, the only reason new one's have two pins is because it simplifies the manufacturing process....why make two different frames when two pin frames work with all models?

-Ok I don't know about anybody else but I'm about ready to call BS................
+We could all e-mail/call him.Ok I don't know about anybody else but I'm about ready to call BS................

 did you call glock and ask the year it was born ?

-I didn't call Glock.
+On the barrel, to the far right of the serial number, are the three small letters 'BTT'?I didn't call Glock.
 It is my understanding, judging by all the research I've done, that these guns were produced in very limited numbers in 1988, and before the end of the year were updated to the Gen 2 design, so it was less than one year of production.
-Like I mentioned before, all the numbers and proofmarks match, barrel, slide, frame serial numbers are all matching.